thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 By the end of this lesson you should be able to:

-- Describe javascript’s role in manipulating the DOM
+- Describe what the DOM is and JavaScript’s role in manipulating the DOM
-- Explain that HTML attributes are default (initial) values for DOM properties
-- Explain that DOM properties can be altered after initial page load
+- Alter DOM properties after initial page load
-- Explain that the DOM provides a way for programs to change the structure, style, and content on a page dynamically
-- Explain the difference between a text node and an element
-- Find an element by id, tagname, classname, and more advanced CSS selectors
+- Find an element by id, tag name, class name, and more advanced CSS selectors
-- Set an element’s innerHTML and text
+- Set an element’s text content.
-- Construct and add simple elements to the DOM
+- Construct and add elements to the DOM
 - Remove elements from the dom
 - Detach and reattach DOM elements
-- Access properties of DOM elements such as text, html, value

 ## What is the DOM?